nanjiangshu/terraform-openstack/recipes/chemical-space-ubuntu/README.md

     `terraform apply`

-After successful deployment, the webapollo server can be accessed at http://instance-ip:8888/
+After successful deployment, the chemspace server can be accessed at http://instance-ip:8888/